MattMurnaghan/Project-one-crypto-hub/README.md

 ## **User Journey**

+The typical first-time user on this site is someone with little to no experience in the crypto space.
+As such, the journey should take a user from a novice position to one who feels they understand the crypto-space enough to begin to invest and explore other associated products.

 ### Welcome page - A gentle introduction
 ---
 * This page welcomes the user to the site and defines what a cryptocurrency is, how it affects the economy and what its purpose is in the global economy.